salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

     - we use cenlus to call a gate (expect-eq) on two arguments.
     - each argument is wrapped in a vase (its type inferred).
     - expect-eq then takes our two vases, and compares the two values (unwrapped).
 If the content and type matches, the two values should match.
+    - weld apparently couples the tests together in some way (?)

 - Our sample library file to test is: